stutidhusia/Repo1/README.md

 # Repo1
-This is for Git Demo
+This is for Git Demo for the batch in bdc6